yinkasinulingga/yinkasinulingga/README.md

 ### 💬 **Ask me about**
 - Data Analysis, Data Engineering, and Machine Learning
 - ETL Development and Data Pipeline Automation
-- Building impactful data visualizations with Tableau, Power BI, and Looker Studio
+- Building impactful data visualizations with Tableau, Power BI, Looker Studio, and Kibana

 ### 📫 **How to reach me:**
 - **LinkedIn**: [[Connect on LinkedIn](https://www.linkedin.com/in/inka-sinulingga/)